Harvey Weinstein scandal: Another legal team shakeup, more fallout ahead

 Related: In interviews, remaining Weinstein Co. execs deny they knew

-In Hollywood, an outpouring of actors and others, as well as women's advocates outside the industry, are asking how the recent stunning disclosures can translate to meaningful change.
+The Weinstein Co. produces popular TV shows like "Project Runway."
+But it is a state of corporate limbo now, with widespread doubts in Hollywood about its future as a standalone company.

-Meanwhile, the Weinstein Co.'s next film, "The Current War," was supposed to come out in November, but it has now been delayed to early 2018.
+The company's next film, "The Current War," was supposed to come out in November, but it has now been delayed to early 2018.
+And its forthcoming TV projects with Amazon have been scrapped.

 The company may be sold off in pieces.